Ali-Almalki/paper1/README.md

 Keywords: Transformer, Deaf community, Attention model, Arabic sign language (ArSL) <br>

 ## Summary
 The research paper "Arabic Sign Language Recognition" presents an approach for automatic recognition of Arabic sign language words from video data.
-The authors developed a new dataset specifically designed for Arabic sign language and evaluated state-of-the-art deep learning techniques to achieve accurate recognition.
+The authors developed a new dataset specifically designed for Arabic sign language .
 The paper highlights the potential of computer vision and language models in understanding and interpreting sign language communication.

 ## Dataset